I write play-plays, solo works, and hybrid events.

 a play on a tarmac, in the sky, and on the brink of descent

-Bonnie’s Last Flight will take off in Feb 2019 at New York Theatre Workshop’s Next Door series in a production directed by Annie Tippe.
+Bonnie’s Last Flight took flight in Feb 2019 at New York Theatre Workshop’s Next Door series in a production directed by Annie Tippe.

-Bonnie’s Last Flight was developed at SPACE on Ryder Farm, through a New George’s Audrey Residency, an LMCC Process Grant and through BRIC’s Residency program.
+Bonnie’s Last Flight was a New Georges supported production and was developed at SPACE on Ryder Farm, through a New George’s Audrey Residency, an LMCC Process Grant and through BRIC’s Residency program.

 ON A CLEAR DAY I CAN SEE TO ELBA